TheArmagan/vrckit-releases/README.md

-# vrchat-avatar-explorer-releases
+# vrckit
-Releases for the VRChat Avatar Explorer.
+Releases for the vrckit.